Inchcolm: Early history

 Inchcolm was anciently known as Emona, Aemonia or Innis Choluim.
 It may have been used by the Roman fleet in some capacity, as they had a strong presence at Cramond for a few years, and had to travel to the Antonine Wall.

 It was supposedly visited by St Columba (an Irish missionary monk) in 567, and was named after him in the 12th century.
+As such, the present name Inchcolm means 'Island of Colm', with Inch a derogation of innish, Gaelic for Island and Colm believed to be a reference to St Columbia, whose relics were held at Dunkeld Cathedral, originally the head of Inchcolm's diocese.

-It may have served the monks of the Columban family as an "Iona of the east" from early times.
+It is believed to have served the monks of the Columban family as an "Iona of the east" from early times.
+It was first established as a priory in the 1100s.
 A primitive stone-roofed building survived on the island, preserved and given a vaulted roof by the monks of the later abbey, probably served as a hermit's oratory and cell in the 12th century, if not earlier.
 Fragments of carved stonework from the Dark Ages testify to an early Christian presence on the island.
 A hogback stone, preserved in the abbey's visitor centre, can be dated to the late 10th century, making it probably Scotland's earliest type of monument originating among Danish settlers in northern England.
 A 16th-century source states that a stone cross was situated nearby, although no features could be found which related to the monument.
+In 1235, the priory was made into an abbey.

-The island gets a mention in Shakespeare's Macbeth :
+The island has a mention in Shakespeare's Macbeth: